 Still concerned that narrowing your focus is going to hurt your chances?
 Maybe this will help...

-Your tribe is busy and self-involved, and they’re not looking to spend lots of time figuring out what specific aspect of you is relatable and interesting to them.
+Your soul clients are busy and self-involved, and they’re not looking to spend lots of time figuring out what specific aspect of you is relatable and interesting to them.
 If they don’t believe that you can help them or they can’t figure out why to hire you over the competition, they won’t hire you.

 In conclusion, a successful business launch requires more than just a minimum effort.
 Just like coming up with your business idea, name, and services; investing in your brand foundation takes a good amount of time, thought, and preparation.
 It might cost money you don’t have readily available or think you should spend on something else, but in the long run, you’ll have much smoother travels if you begin with your brand foundation.